arbinz/JavaRepo/Abstraction-2/README.md

 # Hello
-## This file is my early practice with abstraction and work with inheritance in Java.
+This file cache is my early practice with abstraction and work with inheritance in Java.